Thousand Oaks California

 On March 30, 2016, California Lutheran University and the NFL Rams team reached an agreement that allowed the team to have regular season training operations at CLU's campus in Thousand Oaks for the next two years.
 The Rams paid for two practice fields, paved parking, and modular buildings constructed on the northwestern corner of the campus.

 On November 7, 2018, a lone gunman killed 12 people in a mass shooting at the Borderline Bar and Grill.
 Days later, the Woolsey Fire threatened the community, burning homes across Ventura and Los Angeles Counties.
-The fire continued most of November, charring almost 100,000 acres and consuming multiple homes in the region.[citation needed]
+The fire continued most of November, charring almost 100,000 acres and destroying nearly 400 structures in the region.

 The city of Thousand Oaks is situated in the Conejo Valley in southeastern Ventura County, halfway between Los Angeles and Santa Barbara, and 12 miles east of the Pacific Ocean.
 Conejo Valley lies at 900 feet; 55 of its 1,884 square miles are located within Thousand Oaks city limits.
 For comparison, the city is larger in area than Long Beach, CA, and 20 percent larger than San Francisco.